Grammar term · The ism · Number

 In one line

-The plural — three or more.
-Arabic forms it two ways: sound (suffix, singular intact) or broken (internal reshape).
+The plural is an ism meaning three or more.
+Arabic builds it two ways: sound, keeping the singular whole, or broken, recasting it.

 Classical definition